Legislative Council of Hong Kong: Election Committee Constituency

 After the handover of Hong Kong, the ECC was allocated 10 seats out of the total 60 seats in the SAR Legislative Council, comprising all members of the Election Committee which also elected the Chief Executive every five years.
 The size of the constituency reduced to six seats in 2000 and was entirely abolished and replaced by the directly elected geographical constituency seats in the 2004 election.
 The plurality-at-large voting system was used in 1998 and 2000.

 In the 2021 electoral overhaul, the Election Committee constituency was reintroduced, taking 40 of the 90 seats, almost half, of the Legislative Council with plurality-at-large voting system.
 The electorate is composed of all newly expanded 1,500 members in the Election Committee.

 Committee system

-In order to perform the important functions of scrutinizing bills, approving public expenditure and monitoring Government's work, a committee system is established.
+Committees perform LegCo's functions of scrutinizing bills, approving public expenditure and monitoring Government's work.
+There are several types of committees, with most committees additionally divided into subcommittees.
+The chairman of each committee is elected by the committee from among its members.